18 to Life: Ratings

 The show premiered on January 4, 2010 on CBC.
 Only the weekly top 30 ratings are available to the public in Canada and 18 to Life never ranked in the top 30 during its first season.

 The U.S. premiere on The CW on August 3, 2010 garnered 1.01 million viewers and a 0.4 rating with adults 18–49 and even lost viewers from an encore of the low rated summer reality series Plain Jane which preceded the premiere.
 The next two episodes aired on The CW on August 10 and fell in the ratings even further with only 0.76 million viewers and a 0.3 rating in the adults 18–49 demographic.

 Home video

 On January 18, 2011 the first season was released on DVD in both the US and Canada.
 The second season has not been released or announced on DVD, but both the first and second seasons are available for purchase from the Canadian iTunes Store in both HD and SD format, and were previously available on Netflix.
-It is currently available to stream on the media content platform Tubi TV.
+It is currently available to stream on the media content platforms Freevee and Tubi TV.

 Streaming

 In July 2019 the series has been released on the Canada Media Fund Encore + YouTube channel.
-It is also streaming on Amazon.
+It is also streaming on Freevee and Tubi as of 2024.